In my role, I review hundreds of entry-level candidates a year. I see them all: good ones, bad ones and many that fall somewhere in between.

 - Leave your photo off your resume.
 I don’t care what you look like.
 I care about your qualifications.

-- Twice.
+- Proofread it.
+Twice.
 In fact, find someone else you trust to proofread your work.
 Words matter in this field, and your resume is your first opportunity to demonstrate that you have a high level of attention to detail.